9ae/ace/wiki/vault/s.2_13.md

 ## The realization

 ## and so?
-Assured that his mentor is not responsible, Zaki is determined to get his mentor out of prison.
+Assured that his Halim is not responsible, Zaki is determined to get his Halim out of prison.